 - A coin toss will determine first possession and direction.
 The winning team will get to determine either their direction or who has the ball first.
 The team who loses the coin toss will get the other choice (direction or possession).
 In the second half the teams will change directions, and whichever team opened the game on defense will be on offense to start the second half. - The offensive team takes possession of the ball at its 5-yard line and has 4 plays to cross midfield.
 Once a team crosses midfield, it has 4 plays to score a touchdown.
 If the offense fails to score, the ball changes possession and the new offensive team takes over on its 5-yard line. - If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its 5-yard line. - All possession changes, except interceptions, start on the offense's 5-yard line.
-In the Playmakers, Touchdown, and Gridiron Divisions, a player can run back an interception and change of possession is at the point at the end of the run back.
-In the Pee Wee and Mighty Mite Division, interceptions cannot be run back and change of possession is at the point of the interception. - Players must wear a protective mouthpiece. - Official Yorkville shirts must be worn during play, and must be tucked into pants. - Players will have 2 flags, 1 on each hip. - Parents and spectators will occupy one sideline, while coaches and Players (of both teams) will be on the other sideline. - Players must wear pants or shorts that do not camouflage a flag. - In the Touchdown and Gridiron Divisions coaches are permitted to be on the field and in the huddle prior to the play.
-However, they must move to the sideline or away from the play (e.g. behind the end zone) before the ball is snapped.
-In the Pee Wee and Mighty Mite Divisions, coaches may stay on the field as long as they do not interfere with the play.
-Coaches are not permitted on the field in the Playmakers Division.
+A player can run back an interception and change of possession is at the point at the end of the run back. - Players must wear a protective mouthpiece. - Official Yorkville shirts must be worn during play, and must be tucked into pants. - Players will have 2 flags, 1 on each hip. - Parents and spectators will occupy one sideline, while coaches and Players (of both teams) will be on the other sideline. - Players must wear pants or shorts that do not camouflage a flag. - Coaches are permitted to be on the field and in the huddle prior to the play.
+However, they must move to the sideline or away from the play before the ball is snapped.